aricasas/BEARR/README.md

 ![](img/scan_concurrent_throughput.png)

 In this experiment, we measure the throughput of concurrent reads from multiple threads.
 As we increase the number of threads, we can perform many concurrent file reads to the SSTs.
-Since we are performing this experiment on the teach.cs server, which uses SSDs for storage, we expect the throughput to increase.
+Since this experiment is running on the teach.cs server, which uses SSDs for storage, we expect the throughput to increase.
 This is because SSDs can perform I/Os in parallel.
 However, there seems to be a point of diminishing returns, where adding more threads cannot increase throughput past this.

 ### Full database scan

 ![](img/full_scan_throughput.png)

-In this experiment we measure the throughput of doing a full database scan as the database grows.
+In this experiment, we measure the throughput of doing a full database scan as the database grows.
 Before the database grows to 256 MiB, the whole database can fit in the buffer pool, so the throughput has really high peaks when it has cached the SSTs and reads from memory.
 After 256 MiB, the throughput settles at ~140 MiB/sec.
 [TODO] change this number if new run changes